cunterrainer/Miscellaneous/README.md

 The documentation is in the header
 The SHA-3 and Shake functions can not be updated data has to be supplied in a single string

-### hash.zig
+### hash.zig or hash.cpp
-Hash strings or files, supported functions:
+Hash strings, files or directories.
+Functionality to print all files that are the same in a directory and search for files based on their hash value (C++ only)
 - SHA-1
 - SHA-2 family
     - SHA-224